CTXz/STM8-Project-Template/README.md

 - automake
 - help2man

-On Ubuntu 20.04+ systems, you can install all of the above with the following make target:
+On Ubuntu 20.04+ systems, you can install all of the above dependencies with the following make target:

 ```bash
 $ make ubuntu_deps
 ```

-On debian systems, this command should likely work as well.
+On debian systems, this target should likely work as well.
 For other distributions, you will have to install the dependencies manually using your distro's package manager.

 Once the dependencies are installed, you can build the toolchain with the following command: